zhangyiqing1001/SharePoint-Document-Viewer/README.md

 -   250MB of free disk space for product installation and logging
 -   Internet Information Services (IIS)
 -   Microsoft .NET Framework 4.5
--   Service Account - Administrator type (for PCC-WOPI web application), for example "WOPISVC"; PCC-WOPI application pool is configured to run as this account.
-This account requires permission to read and write to SharePoint lists.
--   Add "::1 prizm" to Windows hosts file

 Required Permissions
 --------------------